-Some experienced meditators sit in the lotus position, but it's definitely not required.
-In fact, I wouldn't even suggest sitting in that position for beginners.
-To start out it's best to sit in a chair and in a relaxed position.
+Some experienced meditators sit in the lotus position, but it's not required.
+I wouldn't even suggest sitting in that position for beginners.
+To start it's best to sit in a chair in a relaxed position.

 Meditation isn’t about thinking about nothing and voiding yourself of all thoughts.
 Instead, it's about being aware of when thoughts arise and bringing you back to the present moment.

 It pertains to not getting caught up in the stories we tell ourselves and calmly being in the here and the now.

 Many people find meditation difficult when a dog is barking, or when people are talking, but this is the very essence of meditation.